jsguerra/redux-demo/README.md

 __3rd Princle__
 > "To specify how the state tree is updated based on actions, you write pure reducers" Reducer - (previousState, action) => newState

+## Redux Store
+One store for the entire application

+Responsibilites:
+- Holds application state
+- Allows access to state via getState()
+- Allows state to be updated via dispatch(action)
+- Registers listeners via subscribe(listener)
+- Handles unregistering of listeners via the function returned by subscribe(listerner)